amerkay/wildamer.com/content/project/n8n-stripe-subscription-payments-salesforce-npsp-integration.md

 And then:
 * If **0 found** → stops with: **“No Recurring Donation found!”**. \
-    _Note: If you're adapting this to also create new Recurring Donation for new Stripe Subscriptions, this is a case-specific precaution, and you will need to modify the subflow by simply replacing the error with a "Return" node._
+    _⚠️ Note: If you're adapting this to also create new Recurring Donation for new Stripe Subscriptions, this is a case-specific precaution, and you'll need to modify the subflow by simply replacing the error with a "Return" node._
 * If **>1 found** → stops with: **“More than 1 Recurring Donation found!”**.
 Something is off, this should never happen.
 * If **exactly 1** → returns the Recurring Donation record